-(8) Payments made, at the discretion of the governing body, which are found to be necessary or convenient to the creation of tax incremental districts or the implementation of project plans.
+(8) Payments made, at the discretion of the governing body, which are found to be necessary or convenient to the creation of a district, the implementation of project plans, or to stimulate and develop the general economic welfare and prosperity of the state.
+No payment or grant may be used for any residential structure pursuant to SDCL §11-9-42.